 eCommerce is the fastest growing segment of the retail market and entrepreneurs from legacy brands to online startups are racing to capitalize on the digital gold rush.

 While eCommerce presents expansive growth opportunities, it requires human resources and infrastructure that differ from traditional brick-and-mortar or wholesale businesses.
 Managing your company’s human resources effectively requires a lot of work that may differ from your brand’s core business.
-This post addresses HR solutions that can save your business time and money and details the types of jobs typically found in eCommerce verticals.

 What it takes to build an eCommerce team from scratch

 1. Determine your staffing size

 If you are a digital-first company looking to scale, it’s crucial to accurately determine your staffing needs.
 This means knowing which roles to hire for, when to do it in the life of the business, and where these employees should be located.

 If you own or manage a growth company, the people you need to run your operation can multiply quickly.
 In midsize organizations without an HR department, company leadership will need to devote significant amounts of time finding the right hires and training them.
 The hiring needs of your organization will fluctuate with the scale of your business, the goods you sell, and where you operate.

 3. Distinguish between in-house and contract talent needs